alexandrajulius/approval-tests/README.md

 and you want to test its behaviour with a bunch of different values for each of those arguments.

+Copy the below code example and adjust the number and type of inputs that you have.
-Specify the input arguments of the method you want to test.
+Specify the input arguments of the method you want to test in `$arguments`:
-Use explicit arrays or `range()` as in the example to add all values the arguments can take.
+Either list the values that the arguments can take explicitly in arrays or use `range()`.
 Then pass those arguments along with an anonymous function into `CombinationApprovals::create()->verifyAllCombinations()`